Sigmatic/SigmaticUI/README.md

 ```

 <br />
-Find all input text fields for and easily implement a 'Next' 'Previous' buttons on your keyboard.
-Already sorted based on their location.
+Find all input text fields for any view and easily implement a 'Next' 'Previous' buttons on your keyboard.
+Already sorted based on their location on screen.
 ```objective-c
 [formView textInputSubviews];
 ```